bburdette/nix-error-proposal/proposal.md

 You'd have to clone nixpkgs and systematically add these flags to every package in the chain of errors.
 I propose enabling these flags in all packages with a sufficient verbosity level.

+When there is a bash error, propose common debugging strategies for bash builders.